zjzshyq/zjzshyq.github.io/USL_final_paper.md

 is a simple data analysis website I built to explore data visually.
 And we have a Conclusion in the last chapter.

+For the unsupervised learning course, I will use PCA and K-means in chapter Clustering and Apriori in chapter Recommendation.
+Because it is not convenient to seprate one for R coding.
+So I add R code to analysis in chapter Data.

 ## 1. Algorithms
 In this chapter, we will quickly review k-means, PCA, and Apriori algorithms.
 ### 1.1 K-mean